-The chemical plant located at 4500 North West Avenue in El Dorado, Arkansas and currently owned and operated by El Dorado Chemical Company has equipment dated back to 1944 and the initial facility built by U.S. Army Corps of Engineers and operated for the U.S. Government by Lion Oil Company.
+The chemical plant located at 4500 North West Avenue in El Dorado, Arkansas and currently owned and operated by El Dorado Chemical Company has equipment that dates back to 1944 to the initial facility built by the U.S. Army Corps of Engineers and operated for the U.S. Government by Lion Oil Company.